zlabjp/nghttpx-ingress-lb/README.md

 ## Custom nghttpx configuration

 Using a ConfigMap it is possible to customize the defaults in nghttpx.
+The content of configuration is specified under `nghttpx-conf` key.
 All nghttpx options can be used to customize behavior of nghttpx.

 ```yaml